 Until now, because Detective Gillis didn’t turn on his body camera, we didn’t have any proof of his accusations against Scheffler.
 Now we have footage from a pole camera of the incident.
 Have a look:

-He appeared on Tucker Carlson’s show to respond to a segment Carlson had done him.
+He appeared on Tucker Carlson’s show to respond to a segment Carlson had done about him.
 This was when Tucker Carlson was still on Fox News.

 More than two years after Rayshard Brooks was fatally shot by Atlanta police, the case against the two officers involved has been dropped.

-Rayshard Brooks was drunk, resisted arrest, and took the officer’s and used it against the officer.
+Rayshard Brooks was drunk, resisted arrest, and took the officer’s Taser and used it against the officer.
 The use of lethal force by police was justified by any objective observation.

 In his current gubernatorial run in Indiana, Braun has received the endorsement of the Indiana State Police Alliance.

-Association of Police Organizations (NAPO) gave Braun a 100% rating.
+The National Association of Police Organizations (NAPO) gave Braun a 100% rating.
 Mike Braun steadily increased his NAPO rating from 2019, where he earned a mere 33%.
 Braun got a 60% in 2020 but has maintained a 100% rating since then.

 The plan includes: